RajveerSingh2002/Barcode-generator-downloader/README.md

 Barcode generator/downloader, it download and generates barcodes on the bases of different formats.
 We can also type in any text or number underneath the barcode
-## It have 10 type of Barcode formate:-
+## It have 10 type of Barcode format:-
 - Code 128
 - EAN-13
 - EAN-8